BSG Blog Berezha Security Group

 5. Not Testing Mobile APIs Directly

 Mobile apps often communicate with APIs differently than web applications.
-Test the actual mobile traffic, not just the web version.
+Test the actual mobile traffic, not just the web version — capturing and replaying it is its own discipline, which we cover in our guide to mobile app security testing on iOS and Android.

 Securing Your APIs: Developer Checklist